 An amendment to the GDA was entered into by the Parent Company.
 On October 5, 2010, a moratorium was agreed on, providing for the resumption of monthly deliveries of 200 ounces on January 2011 and a final delivery date of December 31, 2011.
-Total amount under the GDA is US\$10.027.
+Total amount under the GDA is US\$10,027.

 On February 10, 2011, another moratorium and restructure agreement were entered into by the Parent Company.
 This resulted in a reduction in the total outstanding liability, with the corresponding gain included in "Service fees and other operating income" in the parent company statements of comprehensive income.
 In 2014, the Parent Company and Statham entered into another restructure agreement wherein the due date was extended to 2017.
 The due date has been extended again to 2020 and, in 2020, the due date has been further extended to 2021.
-As at December 31, 2021 and 2020, the remaining obligation owing to Statham under the GDA amounting to US\$1,000 with Peso equivalents of ₱50,999 and ₱48,023, respectively, is payable on December 31, 2023 as the final delivery date based on latest restructuring.
+In 2022, another moratorium and restructure agreement were entered into by the Parent company wherein the due date was extended to 2025.
+As at December 31, 2022 and 2021, the remaining obligation owing to Statham under the GDA amounting to US\$1,000 with Peso equivalents of \$\mathbb{P}55,755\$ and \$\mathbb{P}50,999\$, respectively, is payable on December 31, 2025 as the final delivery date based on latest restructuring.

 The Parent Company filed a civil case against Rothschild for the declaration of the nullity of the forward gold contracts to sell 97,476 ounces of gold.
 Rothschild filed a motion to dismiss and this was denied by the Regional Trial Court (RTC) and subsequently by the Court of Appeals in December 2006.
 Rothschild elevated the matter to the Supreme Court (SC) in February 2007.
 On November 28, 2011, the SC denied the Motion to Dismiss of Rothschild and upheld the jurisdiction of the RTC over the person of Rothschild in the case for nullity of hedging contracts filed by the Parent Company in 2005.
 Trial of the case was completed by the RTC in 2017.
 In a decision dated February 5, 2019, the RTC ruled in favor of the Parent Company, declaring the forward gold contracts null and void.
-Defendant Rothschild has filed an appeal with the Court of Appeals.
+Defendant Rothschild has filed an appeal with the Court of Appeals, which appeal was dismissed by the court in a decision dated May 26, 2022.
+Rothschild has filed a Petition for Review with the Supreme Court.